-In general, it is not recommended that you lose weight in pregnancy.
+In general, I do not recommend that you lose weight in pregnancy.
 Losing weight can be associated with pregnancy complications such as fetal growth restriction and preterm birth.

-With that said, you may experience weight loss in the first trimester if you suffer from nausea and vomiting in pregnancy.
+With that said, you may experience weight loss in the first trimester if you suffer from morning sickness or nausea and vomiting of pregnancy.